 Letters of Assurance and Certification:

-Submit certification for root barrier tested in accordance with FLL.

 Submit letter from structural engineer registered in Province of Ontario verifying that roofing system can support weight of vegetated roof system when saturated.

-Submit certification for wind uplift resistance.
+Submit certification for wind resistance.

 Roofing membrane: Submit verification that roofing membrane meets minimum requirements for installation of roofing system by roofing system manufacturer